Learning to Learn and Sample BRDFs

 Fitting parametric BRDF models requires an optimization \cite{lensch2003image,nam2018practical}, often with complex target functions, a (differentiable) image formation model and many resulting non-linearities.
 We operate on another layer of abstraction, and ask how to automatically tune this optimization on some training BRDFs, together with the BRDF acquisition's sampling so they jointly perform best on new test \ac{BRDF} optimizations, \ie on unseen tasks.

-\myparagraph{Optimizing acquisition} Several approaches have sought to reduce the BRDF capture time, for example using adaptive sampling \cite{fuchs2007adaptive}.
+\myparagraph{Optimizing acquisition} Several approaches have sought to reduce the BRDF capture time, for example using adaptive sampling \cite{fuchs2007adaptive,dupuy2018adaptive}.
 Most related to our work is the linear statistical analysis of a set of BRDFs \cite{nielsen2015optimal}.
-Authors optimize for a sample pattern, assuming the BRDF they wish to reconstruct can be expressed as a linear combination of basis BRDFs, found using \ac{PCA}.
+Authors optimize for a sample pattern, assuming the BRDF they wish to reconstruct can be expressed as a linear combination of basis BRDFs, found using \ac{PCA}. \cite{lawrence2004efficient} and \cite{dupuy2018adaptive} derive BRDF models that also lead more efficient acquisition.
+Acquisition can be accelerated further when using a more principled objective function \cite{bieron2020adaptive}.
 Similar ideas were proposed for \acp{svBRDF} \cite{zhou2016sparse,yu2016sparse} and for \acp{BTF} \cite{den2018rapid}.
 Our work differs in that it targets non-linear, deep, representation of \acp{BRDF}.

-For \acp{svBRDF}, light patterns have been optimized together with an autoencoder for reconstruction \cite{kang2019learning,kang2018efficient}.
-We do not optimize sampling together with a network to perform an acquisition task, but optimize samples together with the learning itself.
+For \acp{svBRDF}, light patterns have been optimized together with an auto-encoder for reconstruction \cite{kang2019learning,kang2018efficient}.
 Similar ideas apply to image-based relighting \cite{xu2018deep}, related to BRDFs.

 \myparagraph{Deep BRDF representation} Recently, methods have been proposed to represent the BRDF itself by a neural network \cite{rainer2019neural,hu2020deepbrdf,rainer2020unified,sztrajman2021neural,fan2021neural}.
 These methods can be more expressive and offer improved editing or interpolation properties.
 However, fitting them to a new BRDF can be time-consuming for two reasons: first, a lengthy optimization is required, and second, the fitting process makes use of many BRDF samples.
 For example, \cite{sztrajman2021neural} use over \scientific{8}{5} samples to learn a \ac{BRDF} instance and \cite{hu2020deepbrdf} even use 100\% of the measurements in a BRDF.
 In our work we combine the idea of optimizing the optimization with also optimizing over the sampling.